 The fault tolerance determines how resilient the cluster is to node and cloud zone failures.
 YugabyteDB Managed provides the following options for providing replication and redundancy:

-Availability zone level.
-Includes a minimum of 3 nodes spread across multiple availability zones with a replication factor (RF) of 3.
+Availability Zone Level.
+Includes a minimum of 3 nodes spread across multiple availability zones with a RF of 3.
 YugabyteDB can continue to do reads and writes even in case of a cloud availability zone failure.
 This configuration provides the maximum protection for a data center failure.

 Although you can't change the cluster fault tolerance after the cluster is created, you can scale horizontally as follows: